 - “Until the mid 20th century, diamond engagement rings were a small and dying industry in America.”

 - “Many smart and prosperous women didn’t want diamond engagement rings.”

+The article is based on a longer exposé on diamonds and De Beers by The Atlantic.
 As Dahr explains, De Beers hired adman Gerald M. Lauck of the agency N.W.
-Ayer to create value and demand where there was very little.
-In 1938, Lauck launched a brilliant integrated marketing campaign (back then, it was all just considered advertising) that even exploited the British Royal Family to hype diamonds.
+Ayer to create value and demand where little existed.
+In 1938, Lauck launched a brilliant integrated marketing campaign (back then, it was all just considered advertising) that featured influencers, including the British Royal Family.
 Did it work?

 You know the answer.

-Despite the fact that the country was in a Depression, diamond sales surged 55%.
-(And as Dahr’s article points out, not because diamonds are a good investment – they’re actually quite the opposite.)
+In the midst of the Great Depression, diamond sales surged 55%.
+(And as Dahr notes, not because diamonds are a good investment – they’re quite the opposite.)

-I just admire the skill of modern marketers who can turn the ordinary into the extraordinary, almost overnight.
-And the “Diamonds Are Forever” campaign by N.W.
-Ayer is a classic.
+I just admire the skill of marketers who can turn the ordinary into the extraordinary, and the “Diamonds Are Forever” campaign by N.W.
+Ayer is a classic example.

 Now it’s sad when people who can’t afford such products feel pressured to pursue them.
 And it’s completely detestable that some of these products lead to human and environmental destruction.
-So it’s important to have critical insights like the kind provided by Rohin Dahr.
-Lots of products come with a price that isn’t reflected in what we pay.
+Lots of products come with a price not reflected in what we pay.

 Just note that diamonds aren’t alone in this department.